PROTECT YOUR IMMUNE SYSTEM

 Use WIRED INTERNET rather than WiFi.

 This means connecting your computer(s) to your Internet modem/router via ethernet cable(s) rather than wirelessly.
 When doing this, it is best to use shielded Ethernet cables with grounded Ethernet adapters.
-For more detailed information about hardwired Internet options, check out “Safe Use of Computers” by building biologist, Oram Miller.
+For more detailed information about hardwired Internet options, check out “Safer Use of Computers” by building biologist, Oram Miller.

 If you do opt to use a wireless Internet (WiFi) system…